Denzil Wraight - Italian Keyboard Instruments

 A short history of Cristofori, Ferrini, and Scarlatti's involvement with the "Arpicimbalo...di nuova inventione, che fa il piano e il forte".

-Scarlatti's connection with the early piano invented by Bartolomeo Cristofori has recently received more emphasis (through the published work of Sheveloff, Badura-Skoda, van der Meer, Tagliavini, Sutherland, Pollens, and most recently from Ogeil) both from the point of view of the music and the instruments.
-Our knowledge of which pianos and harpsichords were at his disposal in Spain depends almost entirely upon the inventory records made in 1758 after Queen Maria Barbara's death.
-This list documents four pianos which are specifically mentioned as having been made in Florence, but a fifth piano was probably also of Florentine origin.
+Scarlatti's connection with the early piano invented by Bartolomeo Cristofori has recently received more emphasis (through the published work of Sheveloff, Badura-Skoda, van der Meer, Tagliavini, Sutherland, Pollens, Latcham, and more recently from Ogeil), both from the point of view of the music and the instruments.
+Our knowledge of which pianos and harpsichords were at his disposal in Spain depends almost entirely upon the inventory made in 1758 after Queen Maria Barbara's death.
+This list documents four pianos which are described as having been made in Florence, but a fifth piano was possibly also of Florentine origin.
 Thus, a clear link can be established to the designs developed by Bartolomeo Cristofori in Florence from around 1698 (and earlier) to his death in 1732 and Scarlatti's musical activity in Spain.
-(For further details see David Sutherland, "Domenico Scarlatti and the Florentine Piano", Early Music, May 1995, pp. 243-256).
+(See David Sutherland, "Domenico Scarlatti and the Florentine Piano", Early Music, May 1995, pp. 243-256).

 Cristofori's surviving pianos are dated 1720 (originally FF,GG,AA-c³; Metropolitan Museum of Art, New York), 1722 (C-c³; Collezione degli Strumenti Musicali, Rome), and 1726 (C-c³; Musikinstrumenten-Museum, Leipzig).
-Since Cristofori was 76 when he died in 1732 we may expect that much of the work in his latter instruments (1720-1732) was carried out by his worker, Giovanni Ferrini.
+Since Cristofori was 76 when he died in 1732 we may expect that much of the work in his latter instruments (1720-1732) was carried out by his assistant, Giovanni Ferrini.
 Indeed, Ferrini's surviving instruments show such a strong similarity in the workmanship that this assumption is well supported.
-A problem in the analysis of all the instruments (i.e. including harpsichords) from the Cristofori/Ferrini workshops has been to distinguish between Cristofori and Ferrini's authorship.
+A problem in the analysis of all instrument types from the Cristofori or Ferrini workshops has been to distinguish between Cristofori's and Ferrini's authorship.
 Cristofori's first will specified that Ferrini should receive a monetary bequest and the tools from the workshop, so he was the designated successor.
 Ferrini produced a combination harpsichord-piano in 1746 (Tagliavini Collection, Bologna) which shows that he continued to work with the same action as developed in the 1722 and 1726 Cristofori designs.
-Thus, for many purposes we can regard the instruments of Ferrini as following in an unbroken tradition from Cristofori's designs and equivalent to Cristofori's own instruments.
+Thus, for many purposes we can regard the instruments of Ferrini as following in an unbroken tradition from Cristofori's designs and equivalent to Cristofori's own instruments (see this article).

 The Portugese princess Maria Barbara, Scarlatti's pupil and employer in Spain, may have begun receiving instruction from her teacher during his stay in Portugal from 1719-1723, but he accompanied her to Spain on the occasion of her marriage to the Spanish crown prince in 1729.
-It is recorded that Cristofori made "instruments" for João V, the King of Portugal, i.e. probably at least one piano and harpsichord, so Scarlatti's prowess at the keyboard may have played a role to the acquisition of a piano or harpsichord.
-Gerhard Doderer (private communication) has established that Maria Barbara did not bring a piano with her to Spain, so this removal could not account for the four Florentine pianos mentioned in the Spanish 1758 inventory made after her death.
-In fact there were pianos in each of the royal residences and this suggests that she ordered new instruments when in Spain in order for these to be available, regardless of where she was living.
+It is recorded that Cristofori made "instruments" for João V, the King of Portugal, i.e. probably at least one piano and harpsichord, so Scarlatti's prowess and inventive genius at the keyboard may have played a role in the acquisition of a piano or harpsichord.
+Gerhard Doderer (private communication, published 2009) established that Maria Barbara did not bring a piano with her to Spain, so this removal could not account for the four Florentine pianos mentioned in the Spanish 1758 inventory made after her death.
+In fact there were enough pianos for each of the five royal residences and this suggests that she ordered new instruments when in Spain in order for these to be available, regardless of where she was residing.

-Carlo Broschi, the famous castrato singer (known as Farinelli), received a bequest from Queen Maria Barbara (on her death in 1758) which according to his own will included a "[cembalo]...à martellino", i.e. a fortepiano.
-From Burney's testimony, who met Broschi and saw his collection near Bologna in 1770, we learn that the piano was "made at Florence in the year 1730", a year before Cristofori's death.
-A biography of Broschi by Sacchi appeared in 1784, two years after the singer's death (the text is available at another site through this link).
-Since this tells us that Broschi owned a fortepiano made by Ferrini it is highly probable that this is the instrument Burney saw and heard Farinelli play.
-In a manuscript journal (British Museum additional manuscript 35122, edited by Edmund Poole as "Music, Men and Manners in France and Italy 1770", London 1969, p.
-96, which preceded the published journals of 1771 and 1773 and contains slightly different text) Burney wrote of Farinelli that "...he sings upon it with infinite taste and expression".
-It is not entirely clear whether Burney meant that Farinelli sang and accompanied himself, or merely that his keyboard playing had the quality of singing.
-It is practically certain that the fortepiano was the instrument "à martellino" bequeathed to him by the Queen.
-We may surmise that Farinelli often used this piano, or was accompanied with it, for which reason the Queen left it to him.
-The date suggests it might have been a wedding present for Maria Barbara, or perhaps the first instrument she ordered when she arrived in Spain.
-From the available evidence it seems less likely that Farinelli had commissioned the construction of the piano and brought it with him to Spain in 1737.
+Carlo Broschi, the famous castrato singer (known as Farinelli), received a bequest from Queen Maria Barbara (on her death in 1758) which according to his own will included a "[cembalo]...a martellino", i.e. a pianoforte, one of her three "best instruments" ["li migliori"].
+From Burney's testimony, who met Broschi and saw his collection near Bologna in 1770, we learn that the piano was "made at Florence in the year 1730", (two years before Cristofori's death), and Padre Martini confirmed the date by copying the inscription as "Joannes Ferrinius Florentinus Bartolomaei / Christophori Patavini Alumnus / faciebat A. D. MDCCXXX", but he did not record the compass.
+Burney saw and heard Farinelli play, of which he wrote that "...he sings upon it with infinite taste and expression".
+It is not clear whether Burney meant that Farinelli sang and accompanied himself, but more likely that his keyboard playing had the quality of singing because the old castrato was diffident at his age about singing for visitors.
+We may infer that Farinelli knew this piano in Spain, and was possibly accompanied with it; as a reward for his good service the Queen, left it to him.
+The date of 1730 suggests it might have been the first instrument she ordered when she arrived in Spain.
+Another possibility, apparently confirmed by a visitor to Farinelli's house in 1777, is that the singer bought the instrument in 1730 from Ferrini and took it with him to Spain in 1737, but no confirmation of this hypothesis has yet been found.

-Given that Cristofori died in 1732 and was ill before amending his will in February 1729 it seems highly unlikely that he could have been responsible for building the four Florentine pianos in the years 1729-1730.
-If Burney's information is accurate then Ferrini probably signed the piano in 1730 before Cristofori died and possibly because he was ill and unable to work.
-Thus, the likelihood is that at least the 1730 piano was made mostly by Ferrini alone, and that the other three were also his work.
+Given that Cristofori died in 1732, and was ill before amending his will in February 1729, it is highly unlikely that he could have been responsible for building the four Florentine pianos in the years 1729-1730.
+If Martini's information is correct then Ferrini signed the piano in 1730 before Cristofori died, when the inventor was ill and probably unable to work.
+Thus, the likelihood is that at least the 1730 piano was made mostly by Ferrini alone .

 Cristofori's earliest surviving piano of 1720 was originally made with an FF,GG,AA-c³ compass (54 notes) and may thus appear suitable as the starting point for a Florentine piano with a larger compass intended for Scarlatti's music.
 However, it has longer keys than found in the later pianos, which is less advantageous for the player.
 This increases the inertia of the keyboard and renders the action a little more sluggish since the keylever is the slowest part of the whole action.
+These long keys are probably not original, but the result of modifying the first type of action to the later version (from 1722 onwards).
 The 1720 piano also has a style of wrestplank that is inherently weak and is therefore unsuitable for a replica instrument, besides which the present soundboard is not original and dates from the 1938 restoration.
 In addition the present striking points for the strings are not original and the case appears to have been cut down in length.

 In producing a piano for the performance of Scarlatti's music the compass of the two later Cristofori pianos (C-c³) although yielding good evidence of the building practice restricts the choice to some 90 sonatas.
 With a 56-note compass, as in two of the documented Spanish pianos, one can play some 450 sonatas.
 Thus, a practical instrument for the performance of Scarlatti must go beyond the strict boundaries of that which we know from the three surviving Cristofori pianos.

 I have drawn on the likelihood that Ferrini made many of the pianos at the Spanish court in order to be able to take advantage of the information we can gain from his oeuvre (including harpsichords) and the later developments in Cristofori's piano making.
-Ferrini's 1746 piano has a compass of GG,AA-e³ (57 notes) and is thus close to the range of two of the keyboards given in the Spanish inventories, which have 56 notes.
-This might indicate a chromatic compass of GG-d³, but GG,AA-d³,e³ is also possible (i.e. lacking GG# and e flat³).
-We do not know what the compass was, but Italian makers rarely used a chromatic bass octave and an Italian harpsichord made by Goccini in 1721 (Tagliavini Collection, Bologna) has exactly this GG,AA-d³,e³ compass.
+Ferrini's 1746 piano has a compass of GG,AA-e³ (57 notes) and is thus close to the range of two of the keyboards given in the Spanish inventories (56 notes).
+This might indicate a chromatic compass of GG-d³ (as favoured in Spain), but GG,AA-d³,e³ is also possible (i.e. lacking GG# and e flat³).
+We do not know the compass of Maria Barbara's 56-note piano, but Italian makers rarely used a chromatic bass octave and an Italian harpsichord made by Goccini in 1721 (Tagliavini Collection, Bologna) has exactly this GG,AA-d³,e³ compass.
 A compass starting on GG and reaching to e³ (without e flat³) allows the performance of about nine more Scarlatti sonatas than does a compass ending at d³.
 The GG,AA and d³,e³ parts of the keyboard also demonstrate a visual mirror-image symmetry.

 Some details of the instrument

-As in Cristofori's 1722 and 1726 pianos there is an una corda stop, activated by sliding the whole keyboard frame by 4 mm to the side.
+As in Cristofori's 1722 and 1726 pianos there is an una corda stop, activated by sliding the whole keyboard frame by 4 mm towards the bass.
 Only one string is struck, the other string of the bichord pair resonates sympathetically giving a slight "halo" to the sound.
 There is no moderator or any other effect stop.

-Either explanation alone for the use of paper cylinders might be sufficient to reveal Cristofori's motivation, but taking these other factors into account it appears that his aim was to produce a sweet tone, as free as possible of the metallic sound which accompanies hard playing.
+Either explanation alone for the use of paper cylinders might be sufficient to reveal Cristofori's motivation, but taking these other factors into account we can infer that his aim was to produce a sweet tone, distinct from a harpsichord, and as free as possible of the metallic sound which accompanies hard playing.

 Cristofori: 38g (my reproduction at c³; the 1726 action is similar, but less easy to measure)